niutech/typescript-compile/README.md

 ---

-[TypeScript](http://www.typescriptlang.org) TypeScript is a free and open source programming language developed and maintained by Microsoft.
+[TypeScript](http://www.typescriptlang.org) is a free and open source programming language developed and maintained by Microsoft.
 It is a strict superset of JavaScript, and adds optional static typing and class-based object-oriented programming to the language.